kutruff/nimbit/README.md

 TBD whether to support

+## Out of scope

+### Intersections

+Interesections are not in scope for Nimbit.
+They have limited use in the real world, and cause immense complications in implementing a type system library.
+Even though they are present in other libraries like Zod, they end up being somewhat of a dead end as you lose the ability to use pick and omit.

+In general, use `merge` and `extend`.

+### Built-in validators

+Interesections are not in scope for Nimbit.
+They have limited use in the real world, and cause immense complications in implementing a type system library.
+Even though they are present in other libraries like Zod, they end up being somewhat of a dead end as you lose the ability to use pick and omit.

+In general, use `merge` and `extend`.

+## WIP

+### `excludeKind()`

+Allows you to remove a `kind` of type from a single union.
+It does not traverse nested unions.
+This is presently in the library but has a slight chance of changing

+### `flatExcludeKind()`

+Flattens the hierarchy of nested Unions and then removes a `kind` of type from all the unions.
+A new union is returned.

+### Extract / FlatExtract

 ### Custom Types

 TODO: document `createType()` and deriving from `Typ` after a round of feedback.

 One of the "big deals" about Nimbit is how much of type declaration is pushed into userland so that there is maximum flexibility.
 For example, the library does not ship with the more esoteric JS types like [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Typed_arrays) like `Int8Array`, `Float32Array`, etc. However, you can defined these types yourself through exactly the same mechanism that the library uses to define `string`, `number`, etc. This means that you never need to wait for this library to upgrade to use any types you come across.

 Furthermore, this feature is also here in order to lay the groundwork for ORM's to define Database types in a semi-native fashion.
 Note: This is considered unstable until this exact scenario is tested.

 ### `.brand()`